Sina-Hgs/currency-lookout/README.md

 # CURRENCY LOOKOUT REACT APP

-A fully functional & responsive web-app for currency rates charts & currency convertion calculation.
+A fully functional & responsive progressive-web-app for currency rates charts & currency convertion calculation.

 See the project at:
 https://sina-hgs.github.io/currency-lookout/